kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 The Post Bind plugins can be useful for housekeeping after a pod is scheduled.
 These plugins do not return any value and are not expected to influence the scheduling decision made in the scheduling cycle.

+### Informer Events

+The scheduling framework, similar to Scheduler v1, will have informers that let the framework keep its copy of the state of the cluster up-to-date.
+The informers generate events, such as "PodAdd", "PodUpdate", "PodDelete", etc. The framework allows plugins to register their own handlers for any of these events.
+The handlers allow plugins with internal state or caches to keep their state updated.

 # USE-CASES